ewingard/AcademicSite/content/project/AI Bias/index.md

 For the basis of my honors thesis at SUNY Oswego, I used two convolutional neural network (CNN) models that allowed me to probe some pressing questions on facial recognition neural network biases:

-  1. How do biases infiltrate neural networks and thus affect their accuracy rates?
+  1. How do biases infiltrate neural networks and affect their accuracy rates?
   2. What are the real-life effects of the reprecussions caused by these biases on marginalized groups of people?
   3. How can we mitigate some of the biases leading to gender prejudice in neural networks?